aslimundel/aslimundel/README.md

 ## Skills

-- **Computer Language:** C, Python, SQL
+- **Computer Language:** C, Python, SQL, MATLAB
 - Data Cleaning and Data handling
 - Data Analysis and creating interactive visualization using Numpy, Pandas, Matplotlib, Seaborn, Plotly, folium, Tableau
-- Hypothesis Testing using various machine learning algorithm and tuning the parameter of those algorithms using Scikit-Learn, TensorFlow\
+- Hypothesis Testing using various machine learning algorithm and tuning the parameter of those algorithms using Scikit-Learn, TensorFlow

 ### Thanks for Stopping by!! 😊